cperead/ams_data_bivariate_eda/README.md

    * Visualization: Employing bar charts, trend lines, and boxplots to visually represent patterns.

 ## 3. Investigating the Exploratory Hypothesis:
-   * Focusing on the 25-40 age group, analyzing average monthly training participation for both genders across years.
+   * Focusing on the 25-40 age groups, analyzing average monthly training participation for both genders across years.
    * Employing tables and visualizations to explore potential gender-based differences.